 · Consider making things easy on you, and don't serve a meal.
 Most of the birthday parties Silly Jilly does only serve cake, ice cream, and drinks.

 · You may want to hide your toys because it is sometimes hard to get the kids away from the toys to participate in your planned activities.

 · Kids like DJs better than bands.
-Although most thirteen-year-old birthday parties Silly Jilly does do have a band, if you have a DJ the kids will not be able to stay off the dance floor.
+Although most thirteen-year-old birthday parties Silly Jilly do have a band, if you have a DJ, the kids will not be able to stay off the dance floor.
 Instead of standing in line for a balloon animal, kids will place their balloon order and run back out to the dance floor.
-As opposed to a band, the DJ should have all the latest songs from the most popular teen idols, for example, One Direction.
+As opposed to a band, the DJ should have the latest songs from the most popular teen idols, for example, One Direction.
 (Silly Jilly can perform at parties in plain-clothes.)

 · For pinatas you don't need to blindfold the kids especially if most kids are under 8-years-old.
 The pinata is still challenging without the blindfold.
 Make sure kids don't run towards the candy when the hitter is swinging.
 So tell the children if it is their turn and candy comes out, don't hit it again.
 You may want to have two adults hold onto a rope.
 Ask the kids to line up behind the rope, and only hand the hitter the bat or stick after all the other kids are behind the rope.
 One good way to hang a pinata inside is to put a large vice in the doorway between your living and dining room.

 · If you have a backyard pool party, consider hiring a professional lifeguard.
 This way you don't have to always watch the kids, and you won't be worried.

 What Silly Jilly Does at the Greatest